sculpin/sculpin.io/source/documentation/content-types/custom-types.md

  * **enabled**:
    Whether or not the content type should be enabled.
 Defaults to `true`.

+### Frontmatter YAML Structures

+The YAML frontmatter is parsed and injected into every page rendering and is accessible as `page.KEY`.

+Sculpin will read deep structures in YAML frontmatter.
+In your output file, use the dot notation to indicate that you want to descend into a structure.
+For example:

+    ---
+    layout: default
+    something:
+        here:
+            very: deep
+            also: deep
+    ---

+    {% verbatim %}We can reference `{{ page.something.here.also }} === deep`.{% endverbatim %}

 ---

 ## A Sample Content Type